Miroslav Hlinka

 Miroslav Hlinka (31 August 1972 – 14 September 2014) was a Slovak professional ice hockey player and assistant coach.

 He played both for Czech and Slovak national ice hockey team.
 He won the 2002 Men's World Ice Hockey Championships with Slovak national ice hockey team.

 Personal life and death

 He was the cousin of Czech national team player Jaroslav Hlinka and the son of former player Miroslav Hlinka sr.

-On 14 September 2014 he committed suicide in a hotel in Banská Bystrica.
+On 14 September 2014 he died by hanging in a hotel in Banská Bystrica.
 He is survived by his wife, his son Michal and his daughter Vanesa.